Lyndal Plant &Maureen See – Environment and Parks Branch, Brisbane City Council

 ground not a problem underfoot –not mushy.

 (NB: The maximum heights shown in the table below for some of the species may be considerably lower than those quoted in reference texts.
-This is because the latter are usually referring to specimens in closed forest conditions where strong light competition exists with surrounding trees.
-The heights quoted below however are recorded from open grown specimens in cultivation).
+This is because the latter is usually referring to specimens in closed forest conditions where strong light competition exists with surrounding trees.
+The heights quoted below however are recorded from open-grown specimens in cultivation).